-Striped Bass and Blues have been taking pogies, seaworms and clams tongues in the Providence and Seekonk Rivers.
-Schools of stripers and bluefish have been following the bait up and down the rivers.
-Sabin Point in East Providence has been good on the falling tide.
+Striped Bass have been taking pogey chunks, sea herring, seaworms and clams tongues in the Providence and Seekonk Rivers.
+Stripers have been following the bait up and down the rivers.
+Red Bridge in Providence has been good on the falling tide.
 The East Bay Bike Path offers some great spring striped bass fishing.
 Fishing the outflows at coves along the bike path produces some nice bass.

 Spring striper fishing offers shore fishermen the best opportunity for keeper striped bass as the fish concentrate in the waters from Conimicut Point north.

 Joe from Tiverton has reported keeper Tautog in Sakonnet River